 The fast-food industry has been a huge part of everyone’s lives.
-Fast-food provides the convenience of having meals rather than preparing them at home especially on the busiest of days.
+Fast food provides the convenience of having meals rather than preparing them at home, especially on the busiest of days.
 In the modern era, it is probably the biggest food industry that caters good meals to everyone, given the fact that it is also affordable compared to dining in at restaurants.
 Given the surge of preference for quick and cheap food, fast-food chains have made it easier and faster for consumers to order their favourite meal, either dine-in or takeaway.
-Nevertheless, how can fast-food and customers benefit from each other when there’s so much at stake given the ongoing pandemic?
+Nevertheless, how can fast food and customers benefit from each other when there’s so much at stake given the ongoing pandemic?

 The Food Court and Fast-food Industry

 Food courts in Australia have significantly grown over the years.
-Within my lifetime, I’ve seen the number of shopping centres around Melbourne grow and the older ones have radidly expanded in size.
+Within my lifetime, I’ve seen the number of shopping centres around Melbourne grow and the older ones have rapidly expanded in size.
 Each with a food court, or multiple food courts in larger malls.
 The bigger the shopping centre, the more foot traffic and the more fast food or in-store dining is required.
-I’ve seen Highpoint shopping centre add a second and third food court or dining area, and Werribee Plaza change to Pacific Werribee with a second food court plus it’s Urban Diner section open, plus more random eateries throughout.
+I’ve seen Highpoint shopping centre add a second and third food court or dining area, and Werribee Plaza change to Pacific Werribee with a second food court plus its Urban Diner section open, plus more random eateries throughout.
 It’s nearly impossible to go to these places without sneaking a snack or meal whilst you’re there.

 With so many options in a food court, it’s not uncommon for each member of the family or group to order something from a different store to each other.
 This is great for people with different diets or budgets.
-This is a massive advantage for having a food court in malls, with so many food possibilities available.
+This is a massive advantage of having a food court in malls, with so many food possibilities available.

-Most food courts have a variety of options, usually including your typical major chains such as McDonald’s, Burger King / Hungry Jack’s, Subway, Taco Bell and KFC as well smaller independent or smaller franchises such focusing on a particular country’s cuisine or diet.
+Most food courts have a variety of options, usually including your typical major chains such as McDonald’s, Burger King / Hungry Jack’s, Subway, Taco Bell and KFC as well as smaller independent or smaller franchises focusing on a particular country’s cuisine or diet.
 Most of which is pre-prepared, allowing your group to all get served, sat and fed quickly.
-The food court industry always tends to cater to lower-cost meals, and that it can also be bought even if you are on a budget.
+The food court industry always tends to cater to lower-cost meals, and it can also be bought even if you are on a budget.
 It is a great alternative to dine-in restaurants which can also be found outside or on the edges of shopping centres.
 My local Pacific Werribee in Melbourne Australia includes Grill’d Healthy Burgers, San Churro, Dumpling Story, Schnitz, Guzman Y Gomez Mexican, Groove Train and The Pancake Parlour.

 Takeaway Food Consumption in Australia